SocksTheWolf/TwitchAdOverlay/README.md

 ### The Ad Overlay never connects or isn't alerting

+If you've already saved a `config.js` and placed it in the right place.

 You just need to generate a new OAuth Token.
 This is required by Twitch from time to time.
 You can just simply open the html file in your browser and Generate New OAuth Token.
 Then just Save Data.

-Because you've entered your `client id` and Twitch channel name, you shouldn't be prompted for it again.
+Because you've entered your `client id` and Twitch channel name previously, you shouldn't be prompted for it again.

 ---